Horacio Quiroga: Second marriage

-Back to the jungle
+Return to Misiones

 In 1932 Quiroga again settled in Misiones, where he would retire, with his wife and third daughter (María Elena, called Pitoca, who was born in 1928).
 To do this, he got a decree transferring his consular office to a nearby city.
 He was devoted to living quietly in the jungle with his wife and daughter.

 Due to a change of government, his services were declined and he was expelled from the consulate.
 To exacerbate Quiroga's problems, his wife did not like living in the jungle, so fighting and violent discussions became a daily occurrence.

 In this time of frustration and pain he published a collection of short stories titled Beyond (1935).
 From his interest in the work of Munthe and Ibsen, Quiroga began reading new authors and styles and began planning his autobiography.

-Disease and death
+Decline and death

-In 1935 Quiroga began to experience uncomfortable symptoms, apparently related to prostatitis or another prostate disease.
-With the pain intensifying and difficulty urinating, his wife managed to convince him to go to Posadas, where he was diagnosed with prostate hypertrophy.
+In 1935 Quiroga began to experience prostate problems.
+He heeded his wife's advice and consulted doctors in Posadas, who diagnosed him with prostate hypertrophy.

-But the problems continued for the Quiroga family: his wife and daughter left him permanently, leaving him alone and sick in the jungle.
-They went back to Buenos Aires, and the writer's spirits fell completely in the face of this serious loss.
-When he could not stand the disease anymore, Quiroga traveled to Buenos Aires for treatment.
-In 1937, an exploratory surgery revealed that he suffered from an advanced case of prostate cancer, untreatable and inoperable.
+Quiroga separated from his second wife, who left along with their youngest daughter back to Buenos Aires.
+Worsening health prompted Quiroga to travel to Buenos Aires for medical treatment.
+In 1937, he was diagnosed with terminal prostate cancer.
 María Elena and his large group of friends came to comfort him.

-When Quiroga was in the emergency ward, he had learned that a patient was shut up in the basement with hideous deformities similar to those of the infamous English Joseph Merrick (the "Elephant Man").
+When Quiroga was in the emergency ward, he had learned that a patient was shut up in the basement with hideous deformities similar to those of Joseph Merrick.
 Taking pity, Quiroga demanded that the patient, named Vicent Batistessa, be released from confinement and moved into his room.
-As expected, Batistessa befriended and paid eternal gratitude to the great storyteller.
+Batistessa was grateful and befriended the writer.

-Feeling desperate about his present suffering and realizing that his life was over, he told Batistessa his plan to shorten his suffering and Batistessa promised to help.
-That morning (19 February 1937) in the presence of his friend, Horacio Quiroga drank a glass of cyanide that killed him within minutes of unbearable pain.
+Quiroga disclosed his plan to commit suicide to Batistessa, who offered to help.
+On the morning of 19 February 1937, Horacio Quiroga drank a glass of cyanide that killed him within minutes.
 His body was buried in the grounds of the Casa del Teatro de la Sociedad Argentina de Escritores (SADE), of which he was the founder and vice-president, although his remains were later repatriated to his homeland.